5253 Maintaining Professional Staff/Student Boundaries

 Purpose

-The purpose of this policy is to provide all staff, students, volunteers, and community members with information about their role in protecting children from inappropriate conduct by adults.
+This policy provides all staff, students, volunteers, and community members with information about their role in protecting children from inappropriate conduct by adults.
+This policy applies to all district staff and volunteers.
 For purposes of this policy and its procedure, the terms “district staff,” “staff member(s),” and “staff” include both employees and volunteers.

 General Standards